jitenrai/qatask/README.md

 # qatask

 This repository contains QA task from 7S.
-It contains code which checks exisitence of elements on website.
+It contains code which checks existence of elements on website.
 It is an Selenium, Java, TestNg, Maven project.

 Setup details:
-* Eclispse Version: 2020-06 (4.16.0), Build id: 20200615-1200
+* Eclipse Version: 2020-06 (4.16.0), Build id: 20200615-1200
 * Maven version maven
 * TestNg version 7.3.0
 * OS Name	Microsoft Windows 10 Pro, version Version	10.0.18362 Build 18362 machine.

-To be able to execute the task, one must have the simillar setup.
+To be able to execute the task, one must have the similar setup.
 How to download details can be found under
 * Eclipse - https://www.eclipse.org/
 * TestNg - https://testng.org/doc/
 * maven - https://maven.apache.org/